777 Charlie (soundtrack): Release

-The album's first single track titled "Torture Song" was released on the occasion of Ganesh Chaturthi (10 September 2021).
+The first single titled "Torture Song" was released on the occasion of Ganesh Chaturthi (10 September 2021).
 The track was reportedly sung by different singers for the respective languages, which include Vijay Prakash, Ram Miriyala, Gana Balachander, Jassie Gift and Swaroop Khan.
 The music video also released on the same day, which depicts how Charlie's arrival creates havoc in Dharma's (Shetty) life leading him to face several troubles.

 The second single track "O'Ga" was released on New Year's Eve (31 December 2021).
 A Konkani language folk song, it was sung by Goan singer Dhiti Lotlikar, whom Kiranraj had watched her songs in social media platforms and enquired Shetty to croon one of the tracks, that needed a flavour of Goa.
 Kiranraj had stated that "the song captures the spirit of traveling and an intense journey, and the visuals show just that.
 When I spoke to Rakshit, the producer, a few others from the team, everyone agreed with glee and we went ahead with a one-of-a-kind Goan song."
 Guitarist Vian Fernandes of Thaikkudam Bridge band also worked on the track and made an appearance.

+The third single track "Journey Song" was released on 3 June 2022.
+Post the film's release, two more singles: "Sahapaati" and "Bonding Song" were released on 1 and 15 July, respectively.
+However, the album in its entirety was not released until March 2023.